I Spy (1965 TV series)

-I Spy is an American secret-agent adventure television series that ran for three seasons on NBC from September 15, 1965, to April 15, 1968, and teamed American intelligence agents Kelly Robinson (Robert Culp) and Alexander "Scotty" Scott (Bill Cosby), traveling undercover as international "tennis bums."
+I Spy is an American spy television series developed by David Friedkin and Morton Fine, that ran for three seasons on NBC from September 15, 1965, to April 15, 1968, and teamed American intelligence agents Kelly Robinson (Robert Culp) and Alexander "Scotty" Scott (Bill Cosby), traveling undercover as international "tennis bums."
 Robinson poses as an amateur with Scott as his trainer, playing against wealthy opponents in return for food and lodging.
 Their work involved chasing villains, spies, and beautiful women.

+The series was noted for its relatively-grounded, realistic approach to espionage and the influx of Cold War politics, compared to the more fantastical approaches of spy fiction of the day.
+The series did not feature a fixed locale, instead utilizing location shooting across the United States and the world.

-The creative forces behind the show were writers David Friedkin and Morton Fine and cinematographer Fouad Said.
+The creative forces behind the show were writers Friedkin and Fine and cinematographer Fouad Said.
 Together they formed Triple F Productions under the aegis of Desilu Productions where the show was produced.
 Fine and Friedkin (who previously wrote scripts for radio's Broadway Is My Beat and Crime Classics under producer-director Elliott Lewis) were co-producers and head writers, and wrote the scripts for 16 episodes, one of which Friedkin directed.
 Friedkin also dabbled in acting and appeared in two episodes in the first season.
 Actor–producer Sheldon Leonard, known for playing gangster roles in the 1940s and 1950s, was the executive producer (receiving top billing before the title in the series' opening title sequence).
-He also played a gangster/villain role in two episodes and appeared in a third show as himself in a humorous cameo.
-In addition, he directed one episode and served as occasional second-unit director throughout the series.

-Background
+Bill Cosby won three acting Emmy Awards over the course of the series, while composer Earle Hagen won Outstanding Achievement in Musical Composition.
+The series accumulated an additional 15 Emmy nominations during its run, including three nods for Outstanding Drama Series.
+It also won the Golden Globe Award for Best Television Program in 1967.

+Premise

+The series follows the adventures of Kelly Robinson (Robert Culp) and Alexander "Scotty" Scott (Bill Cosby), a pair of undercover American intelligence agents whose activities take them across the globe.

+The name of the espionage unit they worked for was never specified, only ever referred to as "the Department" and implied to be military in nature.
+In one flashback episode, it is established that all agents took their original training at The Presidio.
+At least two episodes begin with them receiving a briefing at the Pentagon, they frequently refer to the Pentagon as the ultimate headquarters of their organization, and they are often seen receiving their instructions from uniformed, high ranking, military officers - with all branches of the military - Army, Navy, Marines and Air Force - showing up in such a role.
+In one episode, they are being briefed at the beginning by British military officers.
+However, they also seem to be answerable to the State Department as well, frequently getting instructions from civilian administrators at or from the local American Embassy in the nation they are operating in.
+In at least one episode they directly refer to the American ambassador as someone who can assist them.